Maximilian118/p10-game/README.md

 6. The adjudicator can only bet after at least 1 bets have already been declared.

-7. All competitors must be employed by or be in contract with Riedel Communications ltd.

-8. Any changes to the rules and regulations can be requested via the application and will be accepted or denied via a voting process.
+7. Any changes to the rules and regulations can be requested via the application and will be accepted or denied via a voting process.

    8a.
 The adjudicator must accept any rules & regulations change requests before the voting process begins.